SECONDARY LIVER CANCERS

 Liver Metastases Treatment

 Because liver metastases spread to the liver from another part of the body, they can be very difficult to treat.
 But with the right approach, remission and even a cure are possible for some patients.
-To build the most effective plan for you, our liver metastases experts carefully consider the latest surgical and interventional radiology techniques, including minimall invasive approaches that often can lessen pain and the time it takes to recover.
-To customize a treatment approach for you, we’ll want to learn about
+To build the most effective plan for you, our liver metastases experts carefully consider the latest surgical and interventional radiology techniques, including minimally invasive approaches that often can lessen pain and the time it takes to recover.
+To customize a treatment approach for you, we’ll want to learn about.

-- where in your body the primary cancer is located
+- wherein your body primary cancer located

 - the size and number of liver metastases you have